openmultiplayer/qawno/README.md

 * *Compile* - Use the pawn compiler to convert the current file in to a .AMX.
 Will save *all* open files first as the main script may depend on other files being edited at the same time.
 * *Run* - Compile the code as with *Compile*, and then attempt to run the open.mp server and lauch the current mode.
 If a server is already open this will first kill that instance so that clients/players connected will automatically re-connect.
+* *Next Error* - Jump straight to the location in code of the next error *or warning* from the output.

 ![The Settings menu.](documentation/menu-settings.png)